Is it bad to remove earwax? The short answer is yes, it is not healthy to wipe out all your ear wax.

 If you are worried about your ears having excessive ear wax contact your audiologist for a quick ear examination.
 If there is a deposition of ear wax apply Earol (get a 10ml jar from your local pharmacy) for 3-5 days prior to the procedure and try microsuction (only).

 When you got back your ears clean and healthy, try applying 2-3 drops of Earol for 2-3 days, every 2-3 weeks.
-The olive oil in Earol help provide the same natural lubricated environment to your ear canal.
-There is nothing wrong in using Earol more often if you feel that your ears generate a lot of ear wax.
+The olive oil in Earol helps provide the same natural lubricated environment to your ear canal.
+There is nothing wrong with using Earol more often if you feel that your ears generate a lot of ear wax.

 Have questions about your ears, ear wax (earwax), microsuction (micro suction), water irrigation, or other ear wax removal techniques?
 Please get in touch.